 Michaela’s qualifications include; Bachelor of Arts (University Prize and 1st Class Honours in Political Science)/Bachelor of Laws (Honours)(University Prize in Human Rights Law) – 1996 – Australian National University, Canberra and Graduate Diploma in Legal Practice – 1997 – College of Law, Sydney.

 She was admitted as a Solicitor of the Supreme Court of New South Wales on 4 June 1998 and was made an Accredited Specialist in Wills and Estates in 2009.
-Michaela was one of the highest achievers of the 4 out of 21 applicants who were successful in obtaining Specialist Accreditation in Wills in Estates in 2009.
-As a result, her assignment, exam and video-taped client interview submitted for assessment has been used as part of a package given to prospective future applicants to inform them of the standard required to attain Specialist Accreditation in Wills and Estates.
+Michaela was one of the highest achievers of the applicants who were successful in obtaining Specialist Accreditation in Wills in Estates in 2009.
+As a result, her submissions have been used as part of a package given to prospective future applicants to inform them of the standard required to attain Specialist Accreditation in Wills and Estates.
 Michaela has been a Member of the Society of Trusts and Estates Practitioners (STEP) since 2010.

 Areas of Expertise